-Hoop wreaths are absolutely stunning, and super easy to create!
-You can add greenery, flowers, or whatever you like to make your DIY wreath unique.
-Read on to find out how I made this Easy Spring Hoop Wreath!
+This spring hoop wreath is stunning, and super easy to create!
+You can add greenery, flowers, or whatever you like to make your DIY wreath unique!

 Spring Hoop Wreath